For a great warm up, here’s what you need to do…

 Get your hips shoulders, knees, ankles, elbows and wrists moving through full ranges of motion.
 Many of the movements that activate your muscles will also mobilise your joints, but it’s also good to work on specific positions and/or joints that are either restricted or are going to be used a lot in your session.

 This is about getting the central nervous system switched on with more forceful or explosive movements, and also for tuning in to any skills you’ll need in your session.
-Potentiating is saved for the end of the warm up and can be anything from explosive exercises such as pogo hops, squat jumps or med ball throws to performing any exercise with a gradual increase in intensity towards maximum effort.
+Potentiating is saved for the end of the warm up and can be anything from plyometric/ballistic exercises such as pogo hops or squat jumps to sprinting technique drills such as A-Skips or straight leg bounds to med ball throws to performing any exercise with a gradual increase in intensity towards maximum effort.

 Do I have to Stick to that Order?